geodynamics/aspect/cookbooks/van-keken-vof/doc/van-keken-vof.md

 <div id="ref-JMR:2019" class="csl-entry">

-Robey, Jonathan M. 2019. &ldquo;On the Design, Implementation, and Use of a Volume-of-Fluid Interface Tracking Algorithm for Modeling Convection and Other Processes in the Earth's Mantle.&rdquo; Applied Mathematics, University of California, Davis.
+Robey, Jonathan M. 2019.
+"On the Design, Implementation, and Use of a Volume-of-Fluid Interface Tracking Algorithm for Modeling Convection and Other Processes in the Earth's Mantle."
+Applied Mathematics, University of California, Davis.

 </div>

 <div id="ref-JMR-EGP:2019" class="csl-entry">

 Robey, Jonathan M., and Elbridge Gerry Puckett.
-2019. &ldquo;Implementation of a Volume-of-Fluid Method in a Finite Element Code with Applications to Thermochemical Convection in a Density Stratified Fluid in the Earth's Mantle.&rdquo; *Computers & Fluids* 190 (2): 217&ndash;53. https://doi.org/<https://doi.org/10.1016/j.compfluid.2019.05.015>.
+2019.
+"Implementation of a Volume-of-Fluid Method in a Finite Element Code with Applications to Thermochemical Convection in a Density Stratified Fluid in the Earth's Mantle." *Computers & Fluids* 190 (2): 217&ndash;53. https://doi.org/<https://doi.org/10.1016/j.compfluid.2019.05.015>.

 </div>